wavefrontHQ/docs/pages/doc/ts_collect.md

 ## Description

-Returns a ts() expression that is the combination of two or more ts() expressions.
+The `collect()` function returns a ts() expression that is the combination of two or more ts() expressions.

 The returned expression includes a synthetic `collect_<number>` point tag, where `<number>` is the number of input expressions.

-The `collect()` function is just a convenience function to combine multiple different series.
-It doesn't create one single series.
+The `collect()` function is just a convenience function that combines multiple expressions into a single expression.
+It does not operate on the time series described by the input expressions (for example, it does not create a single series from them).

 ## Example